hiruna72/squigualiser/docs/different_alignments.md

 # Different Alignments

-Here we will look at the 3 different signal alignment methods for the same `dna_r10.4.1_e8.2_400bps` signals that align to `chr1:92,783,745-92,783,946`.
+Here we will look at the 3 different signal alignment methods for the same `dna_r10.4.1_e8.2_400bps` signals that align to the region `chr1:92,783,745-92,783,946`.
 1. Fig.1 - Alignment using [realign method](realign.md)
 2. Fig.2 - Alignment using f5c eventalign method
 3. Fig.3 - Alignment using [nanopolish signal projection method](https://github.com/hiruna72/nanopolish/tree/r10.4-integration).
-This is dynamic programming based algorithm that uses the [move table](move_table.md) as a guide to generate the alignment.
+This is a dynamic programming based algorithm that uses the [move table](move_table.md) as a guide to generate the alignment.
 4. Fig. 4 - Squigulator signal simulation

 ![image](figures/different_aligments/method_realign.png)